 In December of 2019, I was laid off from what I essentially thought was my “dream job”—a producer at Condé Nast.
 I was working with high-profile talent, attending cool industry events, and regularly sharing elevator rides with prestigious media figures.
-For the last 10 months (TEN!)
-I’ve been on a stressful job hunt.
+Since then, I’ve been on a stressful job hunt multiple times.

 After I rode out all my feelings and hit that neutral numbness that follows a depressive episode, I took another approach.
 I defined and monetized my skillset and offered them as services.
 Along the way I built my experience, network, and resume.
 I gathered testimonials, optimized my LinkedIn, updated my platforms, and started getting interviews!
-Finally after all that, I was offered (and accepted!) a senior position at a creative agency, but because of the toxic environment I left.
+I was eventually offered a senior position at a creative agency, but because of the toxic environment I left.
 Now I toggle between freelance and job applications, but along the way I’ve learned what it really takes to streamline your job search.

 Customize Your Resume

 The first step to job hunting is having a knock-out resume.
 Your resume is an extension of yourself—it should show your personality and creativity while still being professional.
 Find a template that works for you (you don’t have to stick to the outdated formats we’re all taught in school!) and customize it.
 Etsy has really great ones!

 Be sure to go hard when it comes to listing your skills.
 Are you good at social media?
 You better list every single platform you’re familiar with operating!
 Can you use different types of editing software?
 Write them down!